dhanams07/Multi-level-Accordion-Plugin-With-jQuery/README.md

 });
 ```
-5. Apply your custom CSS styles to the accordion.
+:point_right: Apply your custom CSS styles to the accordion.
 Here're default CSS styles you can use them directly.
 ```css
 .accordion-group { margin: 0 0 30px }